rbisdorff/Digraph3/docSphinx/tutorial.rst

 There is one chordless circuit detected in the given strict outranking digraph *gcd*, namely *a6* outranks *a7*, the latter outranks *a8*, and *a8* outranks again *a6* (see :numref:`rankingTutorial`).
 Any potential linear ordering of these three alternatives will, in fact, always contradict somehow the given outranking relation.

-Several heuristic ranking rules have been proposed for constructing a linear ordering which is closest in some specific sense to a given outranking relation.
+Now, several heuristic ranking rules have been proposed for constructing a linear ordering which is closest in some specific sense to a given outranking relation.

 The Digraph3 resources provide some of the most common of these ranking rules, like *Copeland*'s, *Kemeny*'s, *Slater*'s, *Kohler*'s, *Arrow-Raynaud*'s or *Tideman*'s ranking rule.

 The *Copeland* ranking
 ......................

-*Copeland*'s rule, the most intuitive one as it works well for any strict outranking relation which models in fact a linear order, works on the median cut strict outranking digraph *ccd*.
+*Copeland*'s rule, the most intuitive one as it works well for any strict outranking relation which models in fact a linear order, works on the *median cut* strict outranking digraph *ccd*.
 The rule computes for each alternative a score resulting from the sum of the differences between the crisp **strict outranking** characteristics :math:`r(x\, \succnsim \,y)_{>0}` and the crisp **strict outranked** characteristics :math:`r(y\, \succnsim \, x)_{>0}`  for all pairs of alternatives where *y* is different from *x*.
 The alternatives are ranked in decreasing order of these *Copeland* scores; ties, the case given, being resolved by a lexicographical rule.

 .. code-block:: pycon
    :name: CopelandRanking